mlcruz/articleFormatter/README.md

 This program assumes that the bibliography is valid bibTeX file and has no syntax errors.

 Most errors are related to some bibTex error (ex: not ending a block with a }, or missing a comma somewhere ).
 Reading the error msg and using something like notepad++ to go to the error char offset should be able to fix most issues with badly formated input files

+  Source files can be fount at /src
-  Built files can be found at $RootFolder$/build/src.
+  Built files can be found /build/src.

-  Important files (can be found at at same folder as the main script):
+  Important files (can be found in root for src/build files):
   1.  tableData.csv (LTWA abreviations data)
   2.  shortwords.txt